kaygorodov/flink-connector-ethereum/README.md

     RateLimiterStrategy.perSecond(0.5)
 );
 env
-    .fromSource(source, WatermarkStrategy.noWatermarks(), "test")
+    .fromSource(source, WatermarkStrategy.noWatermarks(), "My Eth Source")
     .print();

 env.execute();
 ```

 # Contribute

 Feel free to raise a GitHub issue, or to fork and open a pull request.

-Do you have an idea or suggestion with how to improve the project?
+Do you have an idea or suggestion on how to improve the project?
 Please write to andreykaygorodov@gmail.com

 # License